-Each summer, she returned to Provence for family visits and managed the market stands during lavender season.
+She returned to Provence for family visits each summer and managed the market stands during lavender season.
 Descending from the TGV in Avignon, the southern sun, the cigales’ song, and the fragrant herbes de Provence invoked an overwhelming emotional response.
 There is nothing like home.
 In 2015, the couple moved back to France and established their family in Arles.

 Growing Artisanal Awareness

-Elsa is incorporating a social aspect to her business, offering workshops to the Salon de Provence detention center’s inmates.
+Elsa is incorporating a social aspect to her business, offering workshops to the inmates of the Salon de Provence detention centre.
 Following the training, she encourages these women to make the lavender spindles during the season.
 Those interested received fresh lavender deliveries twice a week for the handcrafted fuseaux, which Elsa then purchases.
 This activity provides these inmates with a modest salary and a way to regain self-esteem through craftsmanship and the first step towards social and professional reintegration.

-June through October, Elsa offers workshops for people wishing to learn how to make lavender wands.
+In June through October, Elsa offers workshops for people who want to make lavender wands.
 These private workshops are for groups of at least five (5) people.
-The workshops last about two (2) hours, and the attendees leave with their handcrafted spindle.
+The workshops last about two (2) hours, and the attendees leave with their handcrafted spindles.

 There are 4000 new lavender plants in Les Baux de Provence.
 By summer (2021), the new Fuseaux de Lavande workshop will open to the public in the same location.
 Enjoy the video: